 (For more articles like this, please subscribe to my daily newsletter.)

-What to do if you can’t evacuate
+What should you do if you can’t evacuate?

 If you have absolutely no other option, below, you can find the best advice I can offer.